contagon/handbook/handbook/8-elders-quorum.md

 ## 8.5 Members with Disabilities

 The elders quorum presidency gives particular care to members with disabilities.
-For information about helping these members, see [disability.ChurchofJesusChrist.org] and [38.8.26].
+For information about helping these members, see [disability.ChurchofJesusChrist.org]; see also [38.8.27] in this handbook.